 You’ve got a fancy new range hood with a 400+ CFM fan

 Depending on how tight or leaky your home is, that new fan could be generating excessive negative pressure.
 If you’re in an older, pre-2000s home and haven’t performed any major energy efficiency improvements, you might not have a problem.
 But if you’re in a newer, tighter home, you may be bringing in dirty air that you’d rather not breathe.

 Hire a professional to perform a combustion safety test to see whether any CO enters your home while the fan is running.
 Again, PV Heating, Cooling & Plumbing‘s whole home assessment includes this test.

 You don’t cook a lot, don’t fry things very often, or just aren’t worried about kitchen ventilation

 Go for a sub-400 CFM range hood or use a recirculating fan instead of a ducted range hood.

 Recirculating fans don’t exhaust any air, but they do contain a filter to capture the greasy stuff inside your cooking fumes.
 They’re better than nothing, but if you’ve got one, consider cracking a window while cooking.

-Though rare, it’s possible for these little range hoods to suck natural gas out of your stove’s innards and blow it into your kitchen.
+Though rare, these little range hoods can suck natural gas out of your stove’s innards and blow it into your kitchen.
 It’s a good idea to perform a combustion safety test, just to be sure.